 Microsoft Pursues Collaborative Strategy With Automakers

-Though late to the game compared to other tech giants, Microsoft has begun to dip its toes into self-driving car research.
+Microsoft has begun to dip its toes into self-driving car research, though much later to the game and less directly than other tech giants.
 Its initial strategy appears to focus on collaborations, such as a November 2015 deal with Volvo that will see the companies collaborating in autonomous vehicle R&D and leveraging Microsoft’s HoloLens technology.

 Microsoft has also reportedly weighed taking a stake in the HERE high-definition mapping service, currently owned by BMW, Daimler, and Volkswagen.

 Nissan/Renault Promises ‘Significant Autonomous Functionality’ By 2020